YuyangLee/Tac-Man-Simulation/README.md

 ## Contact and Reference

-For any questions, please tell us with issues or contact Yuyang (liyuyang20@mails.tsinghua.edu.cn).
+If you encounter issues or have questions, please open a GitHub issue or contact Yuyang (liyuyang20@mails.tsinghua.edu.cn).

-If you find our work insightful, please consider citing us:
+If you find our research beneficial, we appreciate citations to our paper:

 ```bibtex
 @article{zhao2024tac,